Radimal/marvelous-chestnut/src/pages/blog/working-from-home.md

 What we love about this site:

 * There are real, everyday useful cases on here.
 It's not filled with zebras or archaic information.
-* The active comments section should encourage you to post your own findings and forces you to justify why you do or don't agree with other people's comments.
+* The active comments section is a low-risk way to post your own findings and allows you to think about why you do or don't agree with other people's interpretations.
 * There are SO many cases.
 This website has been operational since 2007.